raccog/asOS/Readme.md

 Also learn more about tools I already use such as make and git.
 * Learn about standards such as file systems, executable formats (elf), posix compatibility, etc.
 * My main goal is to have fun.

-## Current Major Goal

-The current major goal is to create a UEFI bootloader that loads the main kernel into memory.